shivjeet1/shivjeet1.github.io/content/blogs/blog1.md

 ---
 - Xiaomi imposes a **168-hour (7-day) waiting period** before the unlock is complete.
 - Keep the same Mi Account logged in and don’t reset your device.
+- Also keep in mind that you have the same SIM which is **binded** to your MI account.

 4️⃣ Unlock the Bootloader
 ---